xeric/alfred-outlook/README.md

 You can use olkc to set some configuration for search:
 * olkc pagesize \[number\]
 * olkc folder
+  * it will list all available folders in your outlook account, then select one as your default search target
+* olkc profile
+  * it will list all available profiles (account) in your outlook, then select one as your preferred

 Powerful Pagination:
 * 'Next Page' if there's more pages available.